undefinedcode0/undefinedcode0/README.md

 **Hobbyist program maker**

-- ⚙ Low developer, intermediete in C and C#.
+- ⚙ Low developer, intermediete in C,C#, C++, HTML, Python, JS and x86 Assembly.
 I still have lots to learn.
 - ✨ Interested in **Coding Useful Programs**, **Basic Programs like a calculator**.

 Most of my repositories on here are private, I don't do much.